magento/devdocs/guides/v2.1/ui_comp_guide/bk-ui_comps.md

 ## Overview of UI components
 *Magento UI components are used to represent distinct UI elements, such as tables, buttons, dialogs, and others*.

 They are designed for simple and flexible user interface (UI) rendering.
+Components are responsible for rendering result page fragments and providing/supporting further interactions of JavaScript components and server.

 Magento UI components are implemented as a standard module named Magento_Ui.